RhizomeDB/spec/README.md

 ### 4.1.3 Entity ID

-An "entity" is some subject in the database that can have an attribute.
+An "entity" MUST represent some subject in the database that can have an attribute.
 Since names are not unique (and are in fact an attribute), each entity needs a unique identity.
 Using a random number of at least 128-bits when generating a fresh entity is is RECOMMENDED.

 ``` typescript
 type EntityID = Bytes